 - Gekko 2.2 was released in February 2017.
-Among other things, this version contains a lot of PLOT improvements.
+Among other things, this version contains a lot of PLOT improvements (see new features or the new PLOT gallery.).
 You can download Gekko 2.2 here.

 - You can track what is going on between releases by following the development page (and/or the changelog), or in even more detail at github, where every change in the source code is recorded.

 New in Gekko 2.2

 (This section is copied from the user manual)

 Gekko 2.2 most notably adds a lot of new graphing capabilities (PLOT) to Gekko.

 - PLOT command completely overhauled, see demo graphs here.
 Graphs can be controlled in a lot of new ways, either as options in the PLOT command, or in a schema file (.gpt), or both.
 Histograms/bars/boxes are supported, too.
 There is a special handy option to separate boxes and lines vertically: PLOT<separate>, and many other possibilities.